Solihin G. P.: Military career

 The Indonesian National Revolution broke out while he was in high school, and he joined the Indonesian Armed Forces; he took his final exams in combat uniform.
-He also fought against the Indonesian Communist Party following the Madiun Affair in 1948.
+He also fought against the Indonesian Communist Party following the Madiun Affair in 1948, at that time in command of a company of Tentara Pelajar (Student Army).
 Later on, he took part in operations against the Darul Islam rebellion in West Java.
 Early on, he was assigned to the Siliwangi Military Region in West Java, with an assignment in Bangka as a battalion commander from 1951 to 1953.
 He studied at the Army Staff and Command School between 1953 and 1954, taught there between 1954 and 1956, and then took a one-year course in the United States.

 After his further studies, he returned to Siliwangi and served there until 1964.
 He then moved to the Hasanuddin Military Region in South Sulawesi, taking part in operations against Abdul Kahar Muzakkar's Darul Islam branch.
 He became Hasanuddin's commander in 1965.
 In an anecdote given in his predecessor Mohammad Jusuf's biography, Solihin was asleep at a ceremony when Jusuf unexpectedly named Solihin as his successor, with Solihin's adjutant having to wake him up to inform him of the announcement.
-He was then appointed as governor of the army section of the Indonesian Armed Forces Academy (AKABRI Bagian Darat) on 15 July 1968.
+He was then appointed governor of the Armed Forces Army Academy (AKABRI Bagian Umum dan Darat) on 15 July 1968.
 His final rank in the military was lieutenant general.